TelegramMessenger/Telegram-iOS/README.md

     [[BITHockeyManager sharedHockeyManager] configureWithIdentifier:@"APP_IDENTIFIER"];
     // Do some additional configuration if needed here [[BITHockeyManager sharedHockeyManager] startManager];
-    [[BITHockeyManager sharedHockeyManager].authenticator authenticateInstallation]; // This line is obsolete in the crash only build
+    [[BITHockeyManager sharedHockeyManager].authenticator authenticateInstallation]; // This line is obsolete in the crash only builds
     ```

 **Swift**